CBXP Logo

 Mission Statement

 z/OS Control Blocks are in-memory data structures that describe and control countless process, operating system components, and subsystems.
-Control blocks are unbiquitous on z/OS, but not very straight forward to access and extract information from.
+Control blocks are ubiquitous on z/OS, but not very straight forward to access and extract information from.
 The mission of CBXP (Control Block EXPlorer) is to make it easy to extract z/OS control block data using industry standard tools and methodologies.
 CBXP accomplishes this by implementing a C/C++ XPLINK ASCII interface for extracting control blocks and post processing them into JSON.
-This makes it straight forward to integrate with industry standard programming languages and tools, which generally have well documented and understood foreign language intefaces for C/C++, and native and or third party JSON support that makes working with JSON data easy.
+This makes it straight forward to integrate with industry standard programming languages and tools, which generally have well documented and understood foreign language interfaces for C/C++, and native and or third party JSON support that makes working with JSON data easy.

 CBXP is the successor to the existing cbxplorer project.
-CBXP mainly improves upon this existing work by being implementing in C/C++ so that it is not limited to a specific programming language or tool.
+CBXP mainly improves upon this existing work by being implemented in C/C++ so that it is not limited to a specific programming language or tool.
 CBXP also focuses heavily on providing an interface that is simple and straight forward to use.

 Minimum z/OS & Language Versions